Angelmaryann/My-First-Data-Analysis-Repository-/README.md

 -----
 # Project Name: Problem Statement

-Performing an in-depth analysis of COVID-19 data from January 2020 to March 2023 to understand the patterns, trends, and impact of the pandemic on various aspects of society, and provide insights for effective decision-making and future planning.
+Performing an in-depth analysis of COVID-19 data from January 2020 to March 2023 to understand the patterns, trends, and impact of the pandemic globally, and provide insights for effective decision-making and future planning.

 **Objectives #1**

 Analyze the global and regional spread of COVID-19 cases, including the identification of hotspots and their evolution over time.

 **Objective #2**